romanowski/improvement-proposals/content/scala-cli.md

  - `shebang` - a command useful for scripting, designed to be included in the "shebang" section of scripts
  - `export` - transform current project to sbt / Mill project using the same settings as provided.
 Useful to evolve prototypes into bigger projects

-Each of these commands expand what the current scripts offer and can be discussed separately.
+Each of these commands expands what the current scripts offer and can be discussed separately.
 We can even open a dedicated SIP for each of them.

 Beyond that, `scala-cli` offers multiple sub-commands needed to manage itself (e.g. `update`) or its components (e.g. the Bloop server).
 In most cases, these are not user-facing, but still handy.
 We can elaborate in more detail on what those commands are and why we need them, if necessary.